BlueByteSystemsInc/Blue-Byte-Systems-Inc-Help-Center/src/pdmpublishersolidworks_profiles.md

 ## Share Profiles Using a PIN

-Version `2026.08.10` and later can share selected Options, Annotations, and Conditions using a six-digit PIN that remains available for 30 days.
+Share selected Options, Annotations, and Conditions using a six-digit PIN that remains available for 30 days.
 See [Share Profiles Using a PIN](pdmpublishersolidworks_profile_sharing.md) for the sharing and loading workflow, section selection, name-conflict behavior, and security guidance.

 ## Delete a Profile